 Mary Carroll (Senior Lecturer) is a Course Director in the Faculty of Arts and Education at Charles Sturt University, Australia.
 Her responsibilities include meeting the needs of students in the school and taking a lead role in the Bachelor of Information Studies (BIS) and Master of Information Studies (MIS) degrees.
 Prior to employment at CSU she was an Early Career Development Fellow at RMIT University, Melbourne, worked for many years in LIS Vocational Education having started her career as a teacher-librarian in secondary schools in Victoria, firstly as a teacher-librarian and later as a special assistance and literacy programme co-ordinator.
 She has published in the area of the history of librarianship, vocational education and library education and LIS pedagogy.
 Her research has included the provision of information infrastructure by private training organisations in Australia, a project funded by a National Centre for Vocational Education Research(NCVER) Early Career Grant, the history of LIS education and the intersections between libraries and education.
 She is currently vice-president of the Australian and New Zealand History of Education Society (ANZHES) and an Associate of ALIA.

-The event is being held in Melbourne at Victoria University City Campus and Box Hill Institute City Campus.
+The symposium is being held in Melbourne at both Victoria University City Campus and Box Hill Institute City Campus.

 Accommodation options nearby the venue:

 - Clarion Suites Gateway is offering all symposium delegates a 15% discount on the best available room rate.
 Book here using the discount code: dis15

 - Rendezvous Hotel Melbourne offers delegates 10% off the best available room rate.
 Book here using the code: TH11440577

 You can find more information about Melbourne here to help you plan your visit.